famoser/docs/docs/social/meetings.md

 3. Timeboxed discussion according to priority
 4. Note down results

+### Kompleximeeting

+to prepare a decision for a concrete problem.

+Send out an invitation which clearly specifies the problem to be discussed (but no solutions/wishes).
+Interested parties accept the invitation (participation is not mandatory), and prepare.
+The meeting is for discussion only, decisions will be prepared (decision criteria, decision enabler), but not taken.
+Favour discussions over presentations.

 ### Additional Tools

 [Liberating Structures](https://www.liberatingstructures.de/) which provides meeting templates to allow people to share ideas and talk openly about else not openly talked stuff.